 - Disney Dining Plan is not an option for purchase.

 - Some hotels have shuttles to Disney.
-Some don't.
+Some do not.
 May need to rent a car.

-- If you don't want to pay a taxi, Uber or other forms of public transportation to get to your hotel from the airport, you need to rent a car.
+- If you do not want to pay a taxi, Uber or other forms of public transportation to get to your hotel from the airport, you need to rent a car.

 - Some hotels charge to use their shuttles to Disney.